 In 2017, the percentage contribution of agriculture to world GHG emissions in CO2eq from all human activities was 20 percent.
 This included a contribution of 11 percent from crop and livestock activities within the farm gate and an additional 9 percent from related land use (FAO, 2020).
 Milk production account for about 20 to 25% to this.
 In the Netherlands the share of milk production in GHG emission from agriculture is quite a bit higher, as agricultural production in the Netherlands is specialized in dairy and milk production.
-From the other hand average CO2-eq emission intensities (emission of GHG per unit of product) in the Netherlands equals between 1.2 and 1.6 kg CO2-eq/kg FPCM, this is far below word wide average regional emission intensities.
-Nevertheless, following the Paris climate agreement, CO2-eq emission reduction goals In the Netherlands are 49% in 2030 and even 95% in 2050 relative to 1990.
-The main objective of this deliverable is to apply the bio-economic farm model FarmDyn to analyse economic impacts and GHG mitigation potentials of GHG mitigation options per average dairy farm group for a large number of dairy farm groups in the Netherlands.
-Marginal Abatement Costs (MACs) are in average lowest for the group of intensive dairy farms.
+From the other hand average CO2eq emission intensities (emission of GHG per unit of product) related to milk in the Netherlands equals between about 1.1 and 1.5 kg CO2eq/kg FPCM, this is far below word wide average regional emission intensities.
+Following the Paris climate agreement, overall CO2eq emission reduction goals In the Netherlands are 49% in 2030 and even 95% in 2050 relative to 1990.
+Specific GHG emission reduction targets are in place for per sector and theme.
+The dairy sector will take action on "Animals and Feeding", "Manure storage and application", "Soil and crops", "Energy saving", "Production of renewable energy" and reducing the dependency of foreign protein rich concentrates for dairy feed.
+The main objective of this deliverable is to apply the bio-economic farm model FarmDyn to analyse economic impacts and GHG mitigation potentials of GHG mitigation options per average dairy farm group in the Netherlands.
+Including up-stream GHG emissions (produced outside the farm) from purchased feed and mineral fertilizer, Marginal Abatement Costs (MACs) are in average lowest for the group of intensive dairy farms.
 This is explained by relative low income per cow on intensive dairy farms, due to high feed costs and costs of manure disposal from the farm.
-Given differences in MACs per farm, it is shown that command and control policies to proportionally reduce GHG emission per farm are less cost effective as compared to market based GHG emission reduction policies.
 The deliverable also discusses behaviour and preferences of Dutch dairy farmers regarding GHG mitigation options, following principles of behavioral economic theories.
 Chapter 4 discusses in detail the linkage of the individual farm data with the satellite data to estimate grassland yields.
-Results are applied to analyse impacts of market based policies on farm management and farm income.
-The scenarios take into account differences in GHG emission reduction potentials from the MAC analysis (Chapter 2) and farmers' preferences and 'willingness to adopt first' (Chapter 3).
-Compared to a 2020 reference, a system of subsidies on GHG emission reduction could reduce GHG emission in the Dutch dairy sector between 20% and 26%, depending on the level of the subsidy.
-Excluding the subsidy, the income decreases between 150 mio Euro and 235 mio Euro.
-Farm income in the dairy sector in 2020 equals about 881 mio Euro.
-Different budget schemes could be thought of, including a tax system such that the subsidy is paid by the dairy sector itself.
+Given differences in MACs per farm, it is mentioned in the literature that command and control policies to proportionally reduce GHG emission per farm are less cost effective as compared to market based GHG emission reduction policies.
+In chapter 4 FarmDyn is applied to analyse impacts of market based policies on farm management and farm income.
+The scenarios take into account specific GHG mitigation options per group of dairy farms following the MAC analysis (Chapter 2) and farmers' preferences and 'willingness to adopt first' (Chapter 3).
+Compared to a 2020 reference, a system of subsidies on CO2eq emission reduction could reduce CO2eq emission in the Dutch dairy sector between 20% and 26%, depending on the level of the abatement subsidy.
+Including the CO2eq emission reduction subsidy farm income would increase, pointing at the sensitivity of the subsidy to overcompensation.
+Excluding the CO2eq emission reduction subsidy, the income decreases between 150 mio Euro and 235 mio Euro.
+Average in the periode 2016-2020, farm income in the dairy sector in equaled about 881 mio Euro.
+Different sector specific taxation schemes could be thought of such that the CO2eq emission reduction subsidy would become budget neutral at sector level.
+The impacts on farm income of such schemes for different groups of dairy farm is also demonstrated in chapter 4.
+Chapter 4 ends with a discussion of different policy designs for climate change.
+An extensive summary of findings can be found in chapter 5.